Engineer.List Support

 Updating your version

 When new versions become available download the updated js files provided.
-Then, in your HighQ instance, navigate to the System Admin File Library and locate your existing engineerList.js install.
+Then, in your HighQ instance, navigate to the System Admin File Library and locate your existing engineerList.js file.
 Clicking on the file ID to the left of this filename will open the "Update file" page, allowing you to replace the older file with the updated one you just downloaded.
 BEWARE: this overwrite happens immediately upon clicking Save and is irreversible.
-Ensure you are overwriting the correct file by double checking the File name field before clicking Choose File.
+Ensure you are overwriting the correct file by double checking the file name field before clicking Choose File.
 It is advisable to always have backups of all files stored in the System Admin File Library.

 After updating the file it can sometimes take a a little while to update for all users if their browsers are caching older code, if any user reports issues advising them to clear their cache using CTRL + SHIFT + R to do a hard refresh of the page.

-Adding a list to a HighQ site
+Adding Engineer.List to a HighQ site

 You’ll need iSheets and either the Home or Wiki modules available in your site.